Usability Evaluation

 1. Transcript loading…

-Both focus groups and interviews can help UX designers grasp what users want and the issues they encounter.
+Both focus groups and interviews can help UX designers understand what users want and need.

 3. Usability Inspection

-Usability inspection means using expert assessments to find usability problems.
+Usability inspection involves expert assessments to find usability problems.
 Heuristic evaluations and cognitive and pluralistic walkthroughs are methods used to test how easy a product is to use.

 The ten Nielsen-Molich usability heuristics are visibility of system status, system match to the real world, user control and freedom, consistency and standards, error prevention, recognition instead of recall, flexibility and efficiency of use, aesthetic and minimalist design, help users recognize, diagnose and recover from errors and help and documentation.
 These usability heuristics help UX designers measure how user-friendly a digital product is.